wiaandev/EasyPC/README.md

 ### Prerequisites

-For development, the latest version of Android Studio is required.
-The latest version can be downloaded from [Android Studio](https://developer.android.com/studio?gclid=CjwKCAjwuYWSBhByEiwAKd_n_q4WXi5vcCji08peoWOEsv-KHFT7QWNZNmozB_CIiiSNl_HOUL-1JBoCGx8QAvD_BwE&gclsrc=aw.ds)
+For development, the latest version of Xcode is required.
+The latest version can be downloaded from [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12)

 ### Installation